Looking back from 2057

 The way companies are run has changed a lot too.
 In the bad old days, companies would grow and grow until they imploded under their own weight, these days things are more dynamic, some companies form to produce a one-off product and dissolve soon after but many behave like 'cells' when they reach a certain size, they divide into separate entities.
 This kept them very lean and competitive, and most importantly - fun.

-Biometrics also played a part as many things (like cars, computers) would not work with any unauthorised person
+Biometrics also played a part as many things (like cars, computers) would not work with any unauthorized person

 so stealing them was pointless unless you could get round the biometric security system which was expensive.

 Micro MRI scanners make police work so easy now.
 Round up the suspects for questioning and the scanner will soon know who is lying or not based on their brain patterns.